Proposal Trust and Send Readiness

 - scope pricing terms traceability messaging changes

-- Operator Trust is internal/operator-facing and is not public or client output.
+- Review context is internal/operator-facing and is not public or client proof.

-- Missing budget, timeline, terms, or decision-maker details should remain unconfirmed unless sourced.
+- Missing budget, timeline, terms, or decision-maker details should remain unconfirmed unless provided by the source material.

 What this page explains

-This guide explains how QuoterAgent presents proposal trust, send readiness, missing information, advisory risk, and traceability in a governed proposal workflow.
+This guide explains how QuoterAgent presents Plan Preview, missing inputs, caveats, source boundaries, advisory review context, and protected send controls in a governed proposal workflow.

-Operator Trust helps internal teams review grounding, missing information, claim support, traceability, and risk.
 Missing information is surfaced so operators can clarify it or preserve uncertainty instead of letting AI fill gaps with confident guesses.
+Caveats and source boundaries keep the draft honest about what is known and what still needs review.

-- Operator Trust is internal/operator-facing and is not public or client output.
+- Review context is internal/operator-facing and is not public or client proof.

-- Missing budget, timeline, terms, or decision-maker details should remain unconfirmed unless sourced.
+- Missing budget, timeline, terms, or decision-maker details should remain unconfirmed unless provided by the source material.

 Traceability helps operators review whether scope, pricing, and terms remain aligned as a proposal changes.
-Prompt hardening guides AI drafting, while backend validators and gates remain authoritative for protected output safety.
+Prompt hardening guides AI-assisted drafting, while human review and product boundaries remain part of safe delivery.

 - Traceability is commercial review context, not legal proof.

-- Prompt safety reduces unsupported drafting pressure but does not replace deterministic validation.
+- Prompt safety reduces unsupported drafting pressure but does not replace source review.

 What QuoterAgent does not claim

-QuoterAgent is a governed proposal workstation, not a promise of fully autonomous approval or risk-free output.
+QuoterAgent is a governed proposal workstation, not a promise of fully autonomous approval, compliance, or risk-free output.
 Human commercial review remains part of a safe workflow.

 - Not hallucination-free, always accurate, or a legal guarantee.

-- Not a replacement for commercial review, human approval, or backend send gates.
+- Not a replacement for source review, commercial review, or human approval.

 Related guides